kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-4.md

 ## Responsive Design Improvements

 ### Problem with large images

-* need to make them responsive
+Weed to make them responsive

 Modify the **.porfolio-piece** CSS class in `style.css`